 Lightroom Classic has a number of ways you can export photos, and it’s important to know which is the most appropriate to use for a give situation.

-Note: You can learn more about exporting photos in my ebook Mastering Lightroom Classic: Book One – The Library Module
+Note: You can learn more about exporting photos in my article How to Export Photos from Lightroom Classic

 Key skill #6.
 Know which previews you should build